Supreme Court of Canada: Rules of the court

 The Rules of the Supreme Court of Canada are located on the laws-lois.justice.gc.ca website, as well as in the Canada Gazette, as SOR/2002-216 (plus amendments), made pursuant to subsection 97(1) of the Supreme Court Act.
 Fees and taxes are stipulated near the end.

 Law clerks

 Since 1967, the court has hired law clerks to assist in legal research.
 Between 1967 and 1982, each puisne justice was assisted by one law clerk and the chief justice had two.
 From 1982, the number was increased to two law clerks for each justice.
-Currently, each justice has up to four law clerks.
+Currently, each justice has up to three law clerks.

-Law clerks conduct research, draft bench memoranda, and assist in drafting judgments, as well as any other research duties assigned by the law clerk's judge such as drafting speeches or articles.

-Law clerks are usually newly-trained lawyers who have been both admitted to the bar in their respective provinces and completed their articles.
-Clerkships at the Supreme Court are prestigious positions within the Canadian legal community and are highly competitive, with each position receiving thousands of applications.
-Successful applicants usually have an excellent academic record and prior service on law reviews/journals during law school, along with an extensive record of legal publications.
-Akin to the United States, former Supreme Court clerks are highly sought after by private law firms for their rare experience, with many earning a substantial signing bonus above regular associates.